Natural Sciences BSc, MNatSc

 Find out more about Access to Leeds and contextual admissions.

-Typical Access to Leeds A Level offer: AAB including sciences relating to pathway and pass Access to Leeds.
+Typical Access to Leeds A Level offer: AAB including sciences relating to pathway and a pass in the Access to Leeds scheme.

 Foundation years